link-foundation/code-architecture-principles/README.md

 - **Environment Parity**
   Keep development, staging, and production environments as similar as practical to reduce “works on my machine” issues.

----

 ## 🧬 Functional Programming Principles

-These assume you are using a functional style (in a pure FP language or a hybrid one).

 - **Pure Functions by Default**
   Write functions that do not depend on or change external state.
 Given the same input, they always return the same output.